ethanpil/squareimages/PROMPT.md

-This is my one shot prompt to create this application.
+This is my one shot prompt to create this application in Claude Opus 4.1

 ````